Last Updated on July 9, 2026 by Daniel Globe

 If you need to get to SFO before sunrise, BART is usually your best public transit option, but only on certain days.

-On Saturdays, the first departure is 5:47 a.m., and on Sundays it doesn’t start until 8:08 a.m., so weekend pre-dawn plans need other transit options.
+On Saturdays, service starts around 6:00 a.m., and on Sundays it doesn’t start until around 8:00 a.m., so weekend pre-dawn plans need other transit options.

-If you must arrive earlier than BART’s first run, consider a taxi or rideshare like Uber.
+If you must arrive earlier than BART’s first run, consider a taxi or rideshare like Uber or Lyft.

-SamTrans buses run 24/7, but late-night airport service is limited and may not be direct.
+SamTrans buses run 24/7 on some routes, but late-night airport service is limited and may not be direct.

-Caltrain won’t get you to SFO in the early hours, so you’d need to transfer to BART at Millbrae.
+Caltrain won’t get you to SFO in the early hours on its own — you’d need to transfer to BART at Millbrae.

 When Do Early BART Trains Reach SFO?

-On Saturdays, the first train leaves at 5:47 a.m., while Sunday service doesn’t start until 8:08 a.m.
+On Saturdays, service starts around 6:00 a.m., while Sunday service doesn’t start until about 8:00 a.m.

 BART Morning Service Times

-Early morning BART service to SFO starts as early as 4:58 a.m. on weekdays, giving you a reliable way to reach the airport before most flights depart.
-You can plan around the BART schedule with confidence, especially if you need early arrivals for a tight check-in.
+Early morning BART service starts as early as roughly 5:00 a.m. on weekdays, giving you a reliable way to reach the airport before most flights depart.
+You can plan around the BART schedule with confidence, especially if you need an early arrival for a tight check-in.

-On Saturdays, the first train leaves at 5:47 a.m., while Sundays begin later at 8:08 a.m., so you’ll want to adjust your travel plans accordingly.
-Since early train frequency can change, check the BART schedule online before you leave.
-That quick step helps you move freely, avoid stress, and stay in control of your trip.
+On Saturdays, service begins around 6:00 a.m., while Sundays begin later around 8:00 a.m., so you’ll want to adjust your travel plans accordingly.
+Since service can shift with schedule updates, check BART’s Trip Planner before you leave.

-If your flight takes off before service starts, taxis or ride-sharing can bridge the gap without delay.
+If your flight takes off before service starts, taxis or ride-sharing can bridge the gap.

 First Trains To SFO

-If you’re flying out before sunrise, weekday service gives you the most freedom.
-Saturday still works for many early connections, but Sunday starts later, so you may need another plan.
-BART also gives you a direct link from SFO to downtown San Francisco, keeping your trip simple and independent.
+If you’re flying out before sunrise, weekday service gives you the most flexibility.
+Saturday still works for many early connections, but Sunday starts noticeably later, so you may need a backup plan.

 How AirTrain Connects You to the BART Station

-You can catch the AirTrain from any SFO terminal and ride it straight to the BART station, with trains running 24 hours a day and arriving about every four minutes.
+You can catch the AirTrain from any SFO terminal and ride it straight to the BART station, with trains running 24 hours a day and arriving roughly every four minutes.

 For easy access, use the Mezzanine Level at Terminals 1 and 2, the short walk from the International Terminal, or the Garage G stop if you’re transferring to wider Bay Area transit.